Olin (OLN) Q2 2017 Results - Earnings Call Transcript

 Finally, as we look forward, we forecast that our maintenance turnaround activities in 2018 will be meaningfully less than what we have experienced in 2017.

 Now moving on to Winchester, which is described on slide 5.
 Second-quarter 2017 Winchester sales decreased approximately 6%, compared to the second quarter of 2016.
 Second-quarter 2017 Winchester adjusted EBITDA of $23.5 million declined approximately $12 million from the second quarter of 2016 adjusted EBITDA.
-The decrease in sales and adjusted EBITDA was the result of the lower commercial volumes, primarily reflecting reduced demand for pistol, rifle and shotshell ammunition, partially offset by higher military sales.
+The decrease in sales and adjusted EBITDA was the result of lower commercial volumes, primarily reflecting reduced demand for pistol, rifle and shotshell ammunition, partially offset by higher military sales.

 The second quarter 2017 adjusted EBITDA was also impacted by a less favorable product mix and a higher commodity and other material costs compared to the second quarter of 2016.